 The United Westminster and Grey Coat Foundation now consists of Emanuel School, Queen Anne’s School, Sutton Valence School, The Grey Coat Hospital and Westminster City School.
 In 1909, the Blue Coat School (founded in 1688) closed and the charity's funds were divided between The Grey Coat Hospital and the United Westminster Schools.
 Thus Westminster City School, an amalgamation of the Brown, Green and Black Coat Schools, shared with The Grey Coat an inheritance from the Blue Coat School.
 The Blue Coat School building has been preserved in Buckingham Gate, where it is now a National Trust shop.

-Visit our alumni page to hear what our former pupils have been doing since their time at Westminster City School.
+Visit our alumni page to hear what our former students have been doing since their time at Westminster City School.

 The Old Westminster Citizens' Association (OWCA)

-The Association comprises past pupils, students, staff and friends of Westminster City School.
+The Association comprises past students, staff and friends of Westminster City School.
 It aims to keep our alumni from around the world informed, in touch, entertained and suitably nostalgic for their schooldays!
 In 1908 and with remarkable vision, the then Headmaster, Dr Stevens, saw the importance of lifelong friendships that could be fostered amongst former pupils, and so the OWCA was born.

 The OWCA maintains close links with our School and, through its trust fund, provides finance to support a number of activities and projects.